craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/book-report-principles-life-and-work-by-ray-dalio.md

 Two lines that stuck with me at the conclusion of this section were:

-> In time, I realized that the satisfaction of success doesn’t come from achieving your goals, but from struggling well.
+> "In time, I realized that the satisfaction of success doesn’t come from achieving your goals, but from struggling well."

 And the big one:

-> What I have seen is that the happiest people discover their own nature and match their life to it.
+> "What I have seen is that the happiest people discover their own nature and match their life to it."

 ###Part 2: Life Principles